Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Conclusion

 \section{Conclusion}

-Auction-based proposed mechanism (mSAA) facilitates a federated STFS resource allocation optimization task with incomplete information regarding channel state information and individual hypotheses among IoT devices.
-And, the scalable proposed approach is applicable for diverse IoT tiers in CFA while capturing specific entity interactions to distribute the computational complexity in a surrounding with competitive demands.
+In this paper, our auction-based proposed mechanism (mSAA) facilitates a federated STFS-based resource allocation optimization task with incomplete CSI and individual hypotheses among IoT devices.
+This scalable approach is applicable to diverse IoT tiers in the resource allocation framework while capturing specific entity interactions to distribute the computational complexity in a surrounding with competitive demands.
 Additionally, optimal dispersion vectors involve prior compensation of environmental uncertainty for IoT firings to reduce interference at the gateway.
-The mSAA architecture has more potential to sharpen the prediction capabilities of bidding players following graph state diagrams of internal self-behaviors to enhance the overall performance itself.
-Furthermore, the optimal bidding strategy vector might be found numerically for the mSAA mechanism through VCG price rules along RET in standard risk-free game models.
+The proposed framework outperforms both conventional auction models and the baseline ANN model by allocating minimal transmit power levels to IoT entities, while preserving system integrity even under asymmetric user bidding behaviors.
+In the future, we plan to significantly sharpen the prediction capabilities of bidding players within the mSAA architecture.
+We aim to achieve this by leveraging advanced graph signal processing techniques to model and analyze the internal self-behaviors of IoT devices, which should lead to more precise forecasting of bidding patterns and resource demands.
+We will also delve into the numerical derivation of optimal bidding strategy vectors for the mSAA mechanism.
+This will involve utilizing order statistics of bidding vectors and incorporating VCG price rules alongside RET within standard risk-free game models.
+This will establish a more concrete and computationally verifiable framework for optimal resource allocation in competitive IoT environments.
+Finally, we will extend our focus to the broader implications of mSAA for mobile and 6G networks.
+We will investigate how the decentralized nature and inherent robustness of mSAA can directly address critical challenges in next-generation wireless communication, particularly in areas like efficient spectrum management in licensed shared access (LSA) systems and ensuring fair resource allocation for diverse user demands.
+Our goal is to solidify mSAA's role as a foundational mechanism for economically inspired, user-centric resource allocation in the ultra-dense and dynamic landscapes anticipated for future wireless networks.